 Search Registrar's duty to carry out searches Section 42 of the Trade Marks Ordinance (Cap.
 559) requires us to examine applications for registration to determine whether they satisfy the requirements of the Ordinance, including any requirements imposed by the Trade Marks Rules.
-In examining applications, we need to conduct searches to consider the grounds for refusal: - the absolute grounds for refusal which in broad terms concern the distinctiveness of a trade mark (see chapter on Absolute grounds for refusal), and - the relative grounds for refusal which relate to confusing similarity to earlier trade marks (see chapter on Relative grounds for refusal).
-Search relating to relative grounds for refusal To consider the relative grounds for refusal of an application for registration we need to search for earlier identical or similar marks for identical or similar goods or services (see chapter on Relative grounds for refusal).
-We search for earlier marks by using the trade marks search system available on-line: esearch.ipd.gov.hk The registry database contains details of earlier registered trade marks and applications for registration.
+In examining applications, we need to conduct searches to consider the grounds for refusal: - the absolute grounds for refusal which in broad terms concern the distinctiveness of a trade mark (see chapter on Absolute grounds for refusal); and - the relative grounds for refusal which relate to confusing similarity to earlier trade marks (see chapter on Relative grounds for refusal).
+Search relating to relative grounds for refusal To consider the relative grounds for refusal of an application for registration, we need to search for earlier identical or similar marks for identical or similar goods or services (see chapter on Relative grounds for refusal).
+Search for earlier marks is available online at our Online Search System: esearch.ipd.gov.hk The registry database contains details of earlier registered trade marks and applications for registration.
 However, not all earlier marks will be revealed in a search - a mark entitled to protection under the Paris Convention as a well-known mark may not necessarily have been registered in the Hong Kong SAR, or may not have been registered for particular goods or services.
 Without registration, an owner will need to protect his mark by opposition.